RobDWaller/robdwaller.github.io/_posts/2018-01-15-why-you-must-test-to-break.md

 }
 ```

-My tests are going to force exceptions on the `Order::getOrderDetails()` method.
+My tests are going to force exceptions on the `Order::getOrderDetails()` method using [PHPUnit annotations](https://phpunit.de/manual/current/en/appendixes.annotations.html#appendixes.annotations.expectedException).
 You could choose to just return an error message or a boolean `false`, I'm though not a fan of mixed return types nor returning error strings, personal preference...
 Also you could impose exceptions in the Car object constructor, again though I'm not a fan of doing this.

 However, with these three 'test to break' tests now in place we impose our application rules explicitly.
 Our order process will fail if it receives a Car object containing the wrong data, which is what we want.